Naturalistic areas of great interest Back to list

 Viale S. Ignazio da Laconi, 9-11 - Dipartimento Scienze Botaniche Univ.di Cagliari 09100 Cagliari

-The botanical garden, directed by the University of Cagliari and streched for 5 hectares.
-Currently the garden contains some 2000 species, predominantly of Mediterranean origin but with a good collection of succulents and tropical plants as well.
+The botanical garden is directed by the University of Cagliari and streched for 5 hectares.
+Currently the garden contains about 2000 species, predominantly of Mediterranean origin but with a good collection of succulents and tropical plants as well.

 The Garden of the Capuchins was founded in 1595, on a hill on the western side of the Roman Amphitheatre.
 The monastery had a vast land used as a garden for the cultivation of medicinal plants, in which there were also some ancient Roman cisterns.

 Strada Statale 195 - Direzione Pula 09100 Cagliari

 Santa Gilla Lagoon is situated on the southwestern coast of the island, in the territories of Cagliari, Elmas, Assemini, Capoterra.
 This natural site of extraordinary value, covers an area of 15.000 hectares, as far as the estuary of Fluminimannu.